ballerina-platform/module-ballerina-xslt/README.md

 This library provides an API to transform XML content to another XML/HTML/plain text format using XSL transformations.

 The Extensible Stylesheet Language Transformations (XSLT) is used to obtain alternative XML representations and especially for generating HTML documents.
+The Ballerina XSLT library support XSLT version 1.0 .

 The usage of the XSLT API is as follows: